Biography of Mr. Brainwash

 Mr. Brainwash characteristically re-appropriates iconic imagery through subtle, often playful, alterations.
 He believes that “art has no rules” and has developed his own form of “graffiti hybrid”, bringing together Pop Art and Street Art.
 He often uses well-known and copyrighted images from popular culture and art history, undermining the work’s original context through his adaptations and fusion of iconography.

 Producing multiples is a key element of street art.
 Stencils are used to reproduce variations on an idea across cities, countries and even continents.
 Mr. Brainwash has brought street art imagery to paper, using silk-screen printing methods that resonate with stencilling to reproduce his work in series of editions.
-He is known for taking over monumental spaces with his works, including the Opera Gallery, The Old Sorting Office both in London and a warehouse during the 2010 Art Basel.
-Mr Brainwash made his major auction at Phillips auction house in 2010.
-Since then his works have regularly fetched six figures.
+He is known for taking over monumental spaces with his works, including the Opera Gallery, The Old Sorting Office, both in London, and a warehouse during the 2010 Art Basel.
+Mr. Brainwash made his major auction at Phillips auction house in 2010.
 He has also collaborated with Madonna, Michael Jackson, Red Hot Chilli Peppers and Wycleaf Jean.